Please do not attend parkrun if you display any COVID-19 symptoms.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

-Please Note: The course includes a flight of uphill steps making the route unsuitable for wheelchairs and pushchairs.
+Please Note: The course includes a flight of uphill steps that may be unsuitable for buggies.
+Please contact the team in advance for further information.

 Location of startLoopline footpath adjacent to Worsley Golf Club